qctrl/python-cirq/README.rst

 users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Google quantum devices and simulators.

-Anyone interested in quantum control is welcome to contribute to this project.